josefmvs/demoproject/README.md

   Username: demouser
   Password: demouser
+  Please wait for a few seconds for it to connect to cloud server

-  Or if you want to create a new account
+  Or if you want to create a new account by signing up

-  Click Sign In at the bottom of the Login page.
-Make sure your username and password is more than 4 chars to be valid in login.
+  Click Sign Up at the bottom of the Login page.
+  Make sure the username and password is more than 4 chars to be valid in login.
+  Please wait for a few seconds for it to connect to cloud server after saving Sign Up has no error handling so make sure to correctly fill-it up.
+  Don't use the same username and email address.
+Check the form and try submitting again if nothing happens after a few sec.

 3. Onece logged-in you can disconnect from internet to see the local storage works using Pouchdb.